Fountain Court Chambers is considered by many to be ‘the go-to set’ for banking and finance litigation.Legal 500, 2013

 - David has extensive experience in defending claims brought against banks under legislation such as the Unfair Terms in Consumer Contracts Regulations 1999 and the Consumer Credit Act 1974.

-- David also has extensive experience of banking regulation and disputes concerning the application of rules imposed by the Financial Services Authority and other regulators.
+- David also has extensive experience of banking regulation and disputes concerning the application of rules imposed by the Financial Conduct Authority and other regulators.

 Commercial dispute resolution